 Ambassador Terry Miller

-- Director, Center for International Trade and Economics and the Mark A. Kolokotrones Fellow in Economic Freedom
+- Director, Center for Data Analysis and the Center for International Trade and Economics and Mark A. Kolokotrones Fellow in Economic Freedom

 The Institute for Economic Freedom and Opportunity at The Heritage Foundation

-Terry Miller is the Director of the Center for International Trade and Economics (CITE) and the Mark A. Kolokotrones Fellow in Economic Freedom at The Heritage Foundation.
+Terry Miller is the Director of the Center for Data Analysis and the Center for International Trade, and Economics (CITE) and the Mark A. Kolokotrones Fellow in Economic Freedom at The Heritage Foundation.